 “Hormone replacement therapy (HRT) can also increase your risk,” Dr. Beavis says.
 “If you’re taking HRT for symptoms like hot flashes, you have to take both progesterone and estrogen.”

 Other risk factors include endometrial hyperplasia, a precancerous condition that may develop in women who are overweight or obese or who have PCOS.
 A small subset (2 to 5 percent) of endometrial cancers might be related to a genetic condition called Lynch syndrome that puts you at risk for developing endometrial and other types of cancer.
 And, of course, age is a risk factor for developing any cancer.
 The average age for women diagnosed with endometrial cancer is 62.
+Most women who present with endometrial cancer are post-menopausal.

 Your gynecologist will examine you and ask questions about your bleeding to determine if a biopsy is appropriate.
 During a biopsy, says Dr. Levine, your doctor will take a sample of tissue from the inside of your uterus with a small device that looks like a straw.
 A pathologist will look at the tissue under a microscope and confirm whether you have cancer, pre-cancer, or a non-cancer cause of bleeding, he says.